 Five-year dual degree program with Temple University or Thomas Jefferson University

 Five-year dual degree programs at PCOM with concentrations in biomedical sciences, forensic medicine, mental health counseling and organizational leadership

 Six/seven-year dual degree program in Cell and Molecular Biology or Health Policy at University of the Sciences in Philadelphia

 Graduate Programs in Biomedical Sciences

 First or second year biomedical sciences students who apply to the PCOM DO programs, meeting certain criteria at any of PCOM’s three locations, can be assured an interview.
 Students who choose to continue onto the second year of the biomedical sciences program will earn an MS in one of many concentrations: general studies (capstone), research, forensic biology, organizational leadership in the biosciences, public and population health leadership, medical simulation, and neurobehavioral science.

 Osteopathic Manipulative Medicine Clinical Scholars Program

 Selected students will enter the program after their second year of study and extend their clinical clerkship curriculum to three years.
 At least 12 months of clinical training is provided in Osteopathic Manipulative Medicine and scholars gain experience and skill in teaching OMS I, II and III students.

 International Medicine Program

 Medical students may include an approved elective international rotation during their fourth year of study through the Dean’s Office and Clinical Medical Education.

 Admissions Process & Application Information

 Admission to PCOM is comprehensive as well as competitive and selective.
 PCOM seeks well-rounded, achievement-oriented persons whose character, maturity and sense of dedication point to a successful and productive life as an osteopathic physician.

 PCOM is an institution that seeks diversity.
 PCOM actively recruits under-represented and non-traditional students.
-Grades, MCAT, and CASPer scores are important as they are some of the best predictors of success in medical school; however, PCOM also looks carefully at research experience, clinical exposure, extracurricular activities, community involvement, motivation to study medicine, and letters of recommendation.
+Grades and MCAT scores are important as they are some of the best predictors of success in medical school; however, PCOM also looks carefully at research experience, clinical exposure, extracurricular activities, community involvement, motivation to study medicine, and letters of recommendation.